celisun/Robot_control_using_multinode_ROS/README.md

 ## ROS Multinode Control
-Exemplary code for CS 117a Autonomous Robotics Lab. @Brandeis university
+Exemplary code for CS 117a Autonomous Robotics Lab

+@ Celi Sun @ Nov, 2017 @ Brandeis university

 This is a practice to write multiple nodes communicating using the three major ROS functions: topic, action and service, to complete a simple task of asking-turtlebot-to-spin.
 The three nodes *nlp_server*, *console_reader* and *motor_action_server* are collaborating via the main, by reading the human user's inputs on condole, prcessing the reading and manipulating the turtlebot accordinly.